D45putspin/heleolabs/README.md

-# HeleoLab
+# heleolabs

-A monochrome landing page for HeleoLab—building three innovative dApps on Hathor Network: a collaborative pixel canvas game, a provably fair lottery, and a DAO voting platform.
+A monochrome landing page for heleolabs—building three innovative dApps on Hathor Network: a collaborative pixel canvas game, a provably fair lottery, and a DAO voting platform.

 ## Features